rutvikjoshi63/MarsRover/Resources/Basic steps.md

 -->rossrv show <service type>
 <service type> will be [package_name]/[filename of the srv]
 -->rossrv show [filename of the srv]

+Call a rosservice
+-->rosservice call <service name> <arguments_req>
+##ROS Services block the program flow
+They stop the execution of program flow until the response has been received.
+This is useful for sequential behaviours.
+It also makes it desirable to have quickly executable computations for the service callback, so that the program is blocked for the least amount of time.
+There is also no going back on a service call: Once a request has been made, it will be processed until a response is sent.
+It can't be interrupted

 Now that we have made some new messages we need to make our package again
 #Difference?